 Claimant’s Occupation / Job Position: Dentist/Doctor of Dentistry

-Disabilities: No mention of his specific disabilities/conditions- just said he had multiple injuries.
+Disabilities: There was no mention of his specific disabilities/conditions- it just said he had multiple injuries.

 Definition of Disability: The Plan defines Disability for LTD purposes for the first two years as: “employee’s inability to perform his ‘own occupation.’”

 The Plan allows an employee to receive LTD benefits beyond two years if the employee “is unable to earn 60% of his prior earnings in “any gainful occupation” that he is qualified to do.”

 “Disabled or Disability means that, due to sickness or as a direct result of accidentally injury . . .
 You are unable to earn:

 - During the Elimination Period and the next 24 months of Sickness or accidental injury, more than 80% of your Predisability Earnings at Your Own Occupation from any employer in Your Local Economy; and

 - After such period, more than 60% of your Predisability Earnings from any employer in Your Local Economy at any gainful occupation for which you are reasonably qualified taking into account your training, education and experience.

 The Plan also contains a 12-month limitation on benefits for certain medical conditions.
 This 12-month limitation applies to disability due to mental or nervous disorders, neuromuscular, musculoskeletal, or soft tissue disorders, chronic fatigue syndrome, and related conditions.
 The most relevant of these conditions is the “Neuromuscular, Musculoskeletal or Soft Tissue Disorder (the “Soft Tissue Limitation”), which the Plan further defines as follows: